 We have compiled helpful information, hints, and tips about claiming unemployment benefits in Arkansas on this website and FAQs and our free guide.
 Learn more about unemployment benefits in Arkansas by reading below, checking out our Arkansas FAQs, and reading our free guide.

-Before you can receive your federal unemployment benefits, you must fill out an application either online, over the phone, or in person.
-Online unemployment benefits claims can be filled out on the EZARC website, and if you need to take action on your end, the department may require you to make an in-person visit.
-When claiming benefits for unemployment in AR, you will have the opportunity to create a four-digit PIN number that will allow you to access your information and learn about the status of your claim.
+Before you can receive your federal unemployment benefits, you must complete the UI application process either online, over the phone, or in person.
+Online unemployment benefits claims can be filled out on the EZARC website, but the department may require you to make an in-person visit if you need to take additional action.

-Even if you are approved, you will need to file a claim on a weekly basis, and engage in the activities below:
+Even if you are approved, you will need to file a claim on a weekly basis and engage in the activities below:

-- Actively search for employment.
+- Actively search for employment

-- Update any income information.
+- Update any income information

-- Stop filing claims once you land full-time employment.
+- Stop filing claims once you land full-time employment

 You may file for unemployment if you intend to move out of state to search for work, but you must still utilize the regular application.
 If you just moved to Arkansas or you have held jobs in other states, you need to inform the DWS as soon as possible.

 When attempting to claim unemployment benefits, you will need to enter accurate and honest income information about your previously held jobs.
-Failing to do this is a federal offense, and can result in the following penalties:
+Failing to do this is a federal offense and can result in the following penalties: